-NOTE 15 - EARNINGS PER SHARE
+NOTE 16 - EARNINGS PER SHARE

 Certain outstanding options are excluded from the diluted earnings per share calculation because they are anti-dilutive (i.e., their assumed conversion into common stock would increase rather than decrease earnings per share).
-No options were excluded for the fiscal year ended August 31, 2021.
-The excluded options totaled 50,000 for the fiscal year ended August 31, 2020.
+No options were excluded for the fiscal years ended August 31, 2022 and 2021.